VulcanJS/vulcan-docs/source/groups-permissions.md

 If we had adopted the “obvious” solution of testing if a user belongs to a set of groups before letting them perform an action, this would mean adding the “mods” group to the list everywhere where this action is performed.

-If, instead, we test if the user has permissions to perform the *action* `posts.edit.all`, we can now simply add this action to the “mods” group in a single place.
+If, instead, we test if the user has permissions to perform the *action* `post.update.all`, we can now simply add this action to the “mods” group in a single place.

 ## Documents & Fields